Loading...

 What if all my other hormones are low too, besides estrogen?

-Q: I’m 51, and my hormone panel showed that my hormone levels are very low — but it’s not just estrogen, it’s ALL of them, including some I didn’t even know I had!
+Q: I’m 51, and my hormone panel showed that my hormone levels are very low.
+But it’s not just estrogen, it’s ALL of them, including some I didn’t even know I had!
 But my doctor says all I really need is estrogen and progesterone pills.
 Since my testosterone and DHEA levels are low, don’t I need them, too?

 Woman in garden with question about her estrogen level

 Likewise, to address your low DHEA levels, we suggest you seek out a practitioner familiar with compounded hormones, as most conventional practitioners do not subscribe to its benefits as a form of hormone replacement, and have no experience with it.
 You can obtain a list of practitioners from the Natural Woman Institute or the Women’s International Pharmacy (please note we have no direct knowledge of individuals listed there).
-We also have a number of articles on improving adrenal health naturally, as well as a Health Program that specifically addresses adrenal imbalance.
+We also have a number of articles on improving adrenal health naturally, as well as a Health Protocol that specifically addresses adrenal imbalance.

 Return to: